Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Mapping to a Stochastic Process

-Here $A^{(n)}(\boldsymbol{k}_+, \boldsymbol{k}_- ; t, 0)$ collects the effective source terms at order $n$.
+A derivation is outlined in Appendix \ref{app:derivation_overarching_rainbows_general_stochastic_eq}.
+In Eq.~\eqref{eq:overarching_rainbows_general_stochastic}, $A^{(n)}(\boldsymbol{k}_+, \boldsymbol{k}_- ; t, 0)$ collects the effective source terms at order $n$.
 Although their explicit algebraic form is cumbersome, their diagrammatic content is transparent.
 At a given order $n$, one starts from the standard mode-coupling diagrams for the memory kernel $M_{\mathrm{MCT}}(k,t)$ [Eqs.~\eqref{eq:relation_M_Mirr}–\eqref{eq:Mirr_MCT}] and generates all new topologies by replacing a subset of the propagators $F_u$ with their $l$-th order variations $\mathcal{X}^{(\nu_1\ldots\nu_l)}_{\boldsymbol{q}_1\ldots\boldsymbol{q}_l}$.
 The only requirement is that the inserted vertices together carry a total order $\sum_i l_i = n$ to respect the order of the perturbative contribution.
 Note that the case with a single insertion of order $n$ is excluded because it has already been isolated in the previous steps to write Eq.~\eqref{eq:overarching_rainbows_general_stochastic}.
 To clarify this construction, we explicitly work through the cases $n=1$ and $n=2$ in the following subsections.

 The structure of Eq.~\eqref{eq:overarching_rainbows_general_stochastic} mirrors that of Eq.~\eqref{eq:overarching_rainbows_general} and is shown diagrammatically in Fig.~\ref{fig:overarching_rainbows_general_stochastic}, confirming that the perturbative solution of the stochastic equation automatically regenerates the expected series of overarching rainbow diagrams.
 Evaluating this expression in the $\beta$-regime near the mode-coupling transition, we can recast it in terms of the mass operator in its zero frequency limit, yielding the leading contributions (written in Laplace frequency space)